Dispute over Mideast nuclear arms ban torpedoes U.N. conference

 | UNITED NATIONS

-UNITED NATIONS A month-long review conference on the 1970 nuclear Non-Proliferation Treaty ended in failure on Friday after its members were unable to overcome disagreements on an atomic weapons ban for the Middle East.
+UNITED NATIONS A month-long review conference on the nuclear Non-Proliferation Treaty ended in failure on Friday after its members were unable to overcome disagreements on an atomic weapons ban for the Middle East, which the United States blamed on Egypt.

 After four weeks of negotiations at the United Nations on ways to improve compliance with the pact, there was no consensus among its 191 signatories.
 U.S. Under Secretary of State Rose Gottemoeller announced there was "no agreement" and accused some countries of undermining the negotiations.